alicehe2003/ImageEditor/README.md

 - The lightness method keeps the contrast between the brightest and darkest parts, but ignores mid-tone details. `gray = (max(R,G,B) + min(R, G, B)) / 2`
 - The ITU-R BT.709 reflects the modern expectations for grayscale conversion. `gray = 0.2126 * R + 0.7152 * G + 0.0722 * B`

-# Additional functionalities - TODO

 ## Blurring

 Gaussian blur uses the Gaussian function to soften an image by smoothing pixel values.
 It is used to reduce noise, reduce details, and to creata a smooth effect.
 - The kernel size determines how many pixels are sampled around each pixel.
 A larger kernel can capture more of the Gaussian curve, producing a better approximation of the blur.
 - The standard deviation (sigma) controls the strength of the blur.
-A larger sigma spreads out the weights more, causing a smoother and wider blue.
+A larger sigma spreads out the weights more, causing a smoother and wider blur.

+# Additional functionalities and TODOs

 ## Outlining